Stock Market Crash: History, Causes, and What to Do When Markets Fall

 Central Bank Policy Shifts

-When central banks raise interest rates aggressively to control inflation, borrowing becomes expensive, corporate profits shrink, and stock prices fall.
+When central banks raise interest rates aggressively to control inflation, borrowing becomes expensive, corporate profits shrink, and stock prices fall sharply.
+When the market falls due to rate hikes, it tends to affect growth stocks and banking stocks the most.
 The US Federal Reserve's aggressive rate hikes in 2022 triggered a global sell-off, and India wasn't spared.

 Biggest Stock Market Crashes in India — A Timeline